arvo/language-arvo/README.md

-# language-arvo
+# Arvo

-An atom syntax highlighter for the Arvo programming language.
+A syntax highlighter for the Arvo programming language.